 ---|---|

-In store Adoption | Large retail outlets and supermarkets use printing for invoices and stock management. |
+In-store Adoption | Large retail outlets and supermarkets use printing for invoices and stock management. |

-Logistics Expansion | Delivery networks and warehouses utilize high-speed thermal printers to accurately label. |
+Logistics Expansion | Delivery networks and warehouses utilize high-speed thermal printers to label accurately. |

 Healthcare Adoption | Prescription label printing and patient wristband printing need thermal printers for hospitals and pharmacies. |